Claudio Repetto

-Claudio Repetto (born 2 February 1997) is an Italian footballer who plays as a forward for Miami FC in the USL Championship.
+Claudio Repetto (born 2 February 1997) is a retired Italian footballer who played as a forward.

 Career

 Genoa

 Repetto played as part of the Genoa academy for 10 years, spending time on loan with Serie D clubs RapalloBogliasco, Lavagnese, and Sestri Levante.

 College and amateur

-In 2017, Repetto moved to the United States to play college soccer at Grand View University in Des Moines, Iowa.
-In two seasons with the Vikings, Repetto scored 18 goals and tallied 9 assists.
-In 2019, he transferred to Coastal Carolina University, where he played a further two seasons, scoring 7 goals and creating 1 assist in 29 appearances.
-In 2020, he was named 2020 USC All-Southeast Region Second Team, and co-led the Sun Belt in goals with five in 13 games.
-Repetto helped lead the Chanticleers to consecutive Sun Belt tournament titles in 2019 and 2020, and one regular-season title in 2020.
+With assistance from USA College Sport, Repetto relocated to the United States in 2017, which was instrumental in paving his way towards securing a position to play college soccer at Grand View University situated in Des Moines, Iowa.
+During his two seasons with the Vikings, he showcased a strong performance by scoring 18 goals and making 9 assists.

+In 2019, after his initial successful stint, he transferred to Coastal Carolina University.
+Over the next two seasons, he continued his exceptional form by scoring 7 goals and providing 1 assist in 29 appearances.
+His remarkable performance in 2020 saw him being named to the 2020 USC All-Southeast Region Second Team, and he co-led the Sun Belt in goals, scoring five in 13 games.
+These achievements contributed to the Chanticleers winning consecutive Sun Belt tournament titles in 2019 and 2020, along with a regular-season title in 2020.

-In 2018, Repetto appeared for NPSL side Med City, scoring 11 goals in 14 appearances.
-He also spent time in the USL League Two with Ocean City Nor'easters, netting 8 times in 13 appearances during their 2019 season.
+During his college journey, Repetto also showed his mettle in the NPSL, appearing for Med City in 2018, and scored 11 goals in 14 appearances.
+He had a stint in the USL League Two with Ocean City Nor'easters, where he netted 8 goals in 13 appearances during their 2019 season.